fchaillie/Web_Scraping_News_Articles/README.md

         docker build -t okx_news_img .

-5. **Finally run this command to get the news articles in an excel file in a folder you name here for the time period you need:**
+5. **Finally run this command to get the news articles in an excel file in a folder you name here for the time period you need.
+The .py file needs to be followed by the start date, the end date and the name of your folder:**

-        docker run -v .:/app okx_news_img python OKX_news_script.py 2024-05-01 2024-07-01 Name_of_file
+        docker run -v .:/app okx_news_img python Web_scraping_news_articles_script.py 2024-05-01 2024-07-01 Name_of_file